retro16/acsi2stm/doc/full_pcb_manual.md

 Power sources
 -------------

-**Warning**: Do not use the onboard USB socket of the Blue Pill without making hardware modifications.
+**Warning:** Do not use the onboard USB socket of the Blue Pill without making hardware modifications.
 USB data lines are connected to the hard drive port, this **will** break things.